Russian ambassador called to Iveagh House over Moscow ‘stop list’

 The Department of Foreign Affairs will demand to see a list of more than 50 Irish politicians who have been barred from entering Russia because of Ireland’s support for Western sanctions.

-Russian Ambassador Yury Filatov is expected to meet the secretary general of the Department of Foreign Affairs, Joe Hackett, later.
+Russian Ambassador Yuriy Filatov is expected to meet the secretary general of the Department of Foreign Affairs, Joe Hackett, later.
 Minister for Foreign Affairs Simon Coveney is currently in Washington DC.

 Russia said on Tuesday that it had put more than 50 Irish officials on a “stop list”, banning them entry to the country, including Taoiseach Micheál Martin, Tánaiste Leo Varadkar, Mr Coveney and Minister for Finance Paschal Donohoe.